top of page

 After surgery, you will spend one to two months focusing on managing pain, reducing swelling, strengthening your thigh muscles, and improving your ability to bend and straighten your knee.

-A physiotherapist can let you know if you’re ready to return to running, jumping, pivoting, and competitive sports.
-Of those who return to sport, most do so twelve to eighteen months after surgery/injury, but everyone's recovery is different.
+Your physiotherapist will conduct further tests of your knee throughout rehab to determine if you are ready to return to running, jumping, pivoting and competitive sports.
+Of those who return to sport, most do so 12-18 months after surgery/injury, but everyone’s recovery is different.
+You should continue to complete some knee exercises, even if you have returned to your chosen sport or activity, to help reduce the risk of another knee injury.

 If you have gone through at least three months of rehab and still don't feel satisfied with your knee function and stability, ACL surgery may be a good option to consider.

-Postponing the decision to have surgery does not result in worse outcomes compared to having surgery right after the injury.
+Postponing the decision to have surgery does not result in worse outcomes compared to having surgery right after the injury (1).

-Research suggests that performing rehab for 1 to 6 months before surgery improves knee strength and function after surgery.¹ ² ³
+Research suggests that performing rehab for 1 to 6 months before surgery improves knee strength and function after surgery (4-6).

-Two clinical trials conducted in Europe have shown that around 50% of people who start rehab with the option of having surgery later on, decided to have ACL surgery within two years.⁴ ⁵
+Two clinical trials conducted in Europe have shown that around 50% of people who start rehab with the option of having surgery later on, decided to have ACL surgery within two years.

-These people included those who had a strong preference for surgery before the studies, and those who decided to enrol into the study so that they could bypass the waitlist for surgery.
+These people included those who had a strong preference for surgery before the studies, and those who decided to enrol into the study so that they could bypass the waitlist for surgery (7-9).

 On the other hand, 50% of people in these trials were satisfied with the outcome of rehab without surgery.